-The information was extracted from a legal medical opinion, carried out by the Judicial Investigation Organization (OIJ) and which was brought to the attention of the Quepos Prosecutor’s Office on July 25, through official letter DA-2020-01535-PF.
+The information was extracted from a legal medical opinion, carried out by the Judicial Investigation Organization (OIJ) with the help of The Greer Law Group in Denver and which was brought to the attention of the Quepos Prosecutor’s Office on July 25, through official letter DA-2020-01535-PF.

 In that document, Doctors Silvia Fernández and Jorge Aguilar, both from the Forensic Pathology section of the OIJ, reported the main findings of the autopsy performed on the victim on July 21 at 8:30 am.

 To begin with, they point out that the anesthesiologist’s time of death is between 4:48 am m. and 12:48 pm on Monday, July 20, in room number 3 of the La Mansion Inn hotel, in Manuel Antonio de Quepos.

 They indicated that, before being murdered, the person responsible tried to suffocate her, since the body had “multiple bruises” in different muscles of the neck.

 The medical report reads: “asphyxia syndromes such as ocular congestion, distal cyanosis, pulmonary congestion, renal congestion, cerebral congestion, and dark fluid blood to the cut”.

 But despite that, the cause of death is a serious trauma to the neck, confirms the autopsy.
 The forensic exam also confirmed that Cedeño was a victim of rape, which caused serious injuries to her private parts.
 Get in touch with injury claim lawyers in Grand Rapids for more information.

 Something that was found but never made public until now, six weeks after the muder took place, was the traces of saliva in the bites.